ironhack-datalabs/lab-erd/README.md

 ## Exercise Iterations

 1. With your chosen company create an entity relationship diagram (ERD) using mysql workbench.
 It should contain at least 5 entities each of whom should have at least 5 attributes.
+To deliver this iteration do a screenshot of the entities in MySql workbench

-2. Create at least 1 one-to-one relationship, 3 many-to-one relationships and 2 many-to-many relationships in your ERD
+2. Create at least 1 one-to-one relationship, 3 many-to-one relationships and 2 many-to-many relationships in your ERD.
+To dever this iteration give us the SQL file output via MySql Menu: Database > Foward Engineer.

 3. Imagine that now, the company has to make invoices to their costumers.
-Add to your ERD entities to store billing information and invoices for their costumers, also make relations with current entities if necessary
+Add to your ERD entities to store billing information and invoices for their costumers, also make relations with current entities if necessary.
+Deliver like iteration 2.

 4. Perform a normalization step to ensure that different entities in the data will have their own respective tables.

 ## Deliverables